Diana Jones (singer-songwriter): Career

 Although widely recognized as an "emerging artist" in 2006, Jones's recording and songwriting career began a decade earlier.
-Her 1997 debut, Imagine Me, has been described as a combination of "the traditional American folk genre with a cutting edge on modern female folk music."
+Her 1997 debut album, Imagine Me, has been described as a combination of "the traditional American folk genre with a cutting edge on modern female folk music".

 Two years later, Jones followed-up with The One That Got Away.

 Jones really caught the attention of folk music fans when she re-emerged with My Remembrance of You.
-The album was released March 12, 2006.
+The album was released on March 12, 2006.
 It was dedicated to her late grandfather while also paying tribute to producer and archivist Alan Lomax.

 The recording almost immediately received high praise from critics.
 The collection of eleven original songs have been described as "understated and beautifully crafted" and sounding as though they could have been written in 1935 rather than 2005.
 In addition to vocals, Jones is featured on guitar, mandolin and fiddle.
 Other musicians include Duke Levine on strings, Bob Dick on bass, Lorne Entress on percussion, and Jay Ungar on fiddle.

 Perhaps the most noted track in the collection is "Pony", a song told from the viewpoint of a young Native American girl in the 1920s who is forced to assimilate to a life and culture that is not her own.

 "Pony" features Ferron on backing vocals.
 In addition to being nominated for a "Song of the Year" award by the North American Folk Alliance, the song finished the year at number 15 in the 2006 year-end Folk Radio Airplay Chart.

-In 2007 Jones produced an album of songs written and performed with North Carolina–based songwriter Jonathan Byrd.
-Radio Soul is a stripped down recording featuring the voices and guitars of the two songwriters with little added instrumentation.
+In 2007, Jones produced an album of songs written and performed with North Carolina–based songwriter Jonathan Byrd.
+Radio Soul is a stripped-down recording featuring the voices and guitars of the two songwriters with little added instrumentation.

 In September 2008, Joan Baez released a recording of Jones's "Henry Russell's Last Words" on her album Day After Tomorrow.
 Baez' album has since been nominated for a Grammy.